purrplingcat/QuestFramework/docs/content-pack-guide.md

 ### Hook types

+Some hook types has own specific conditions.
+See them bellow.
+**NOTE:** For specialized hook type's conditions you cant't use the negation `not:` prefix.
+This prefix is only for [common conditions](common-environment-conditions) and for global custom conditions.

 #### Location

 This hook is triggered when player entered or leaved specific location and all other conditions are met.